You can watch coaching call 2 in the Facebook group (best option, as you’ll be able to comment as you watch)

 If you do notice that your inner voice/critic/judge/ego is quite active, just know that this is a part of you that is (ironically) trying to protect you.
 Even though it may be misguided, that inner voice is usually vulnerable and scared.
 It's trying to keep you exactly where you are, because that feels 'safer' than what change does.
 Try to observe your thoughts and beliefs without judging them or yourself.

 When we’re conscious of our thoughts, it’s easier to interrupt them with our awareness and choose differently.
-This is all juicy, valuable fodder that you're going to use to transform your life from the inside out...
-So scrawl down all of those thoughts.
+This is all really valuable information that you're going to use to transform your life from the inside out.

 EXERCISE 2: ASSOCIATED MEMORIES